 There have always been people who didn’t subscribe to monogamy but in general, we are less likely to take monogamy for granted today.
 We live in the world of Tinder where you can go from one person to the next in just a swipe.
-Before your relationship with one person has ended, another has already begun and so we find ourselves being fairly non-commital to either relationship, just to be safe.
-There’s no incentive to stick it out and make it work with anyone because choice is infinite.
+Before your relationship with one person has ended, another has already begun and so we find ourselves being fairly non-committal to either relationship, just to be safe.
+There’s no incentive to stick it out and make it work with anyone because our choices are infinite, right?

 Most people don’t make it past this first step of establishing accountability because it’s hard to stay exclusive.
 Strangely, we embrace uncertainty in love better than certainty in a stable relationship.
-We are so used to going from one stage to the next – being single to getting into a relationship to make it exclusive that we don’t know how to cope with the stability exclusivity brings in our lives.
+We are so used to going from one stage to the next – being single to getting into a relationship to making it exclusive that we don’t know how to cope with the stability exclusivity brings in our lives.

 The few of us who brave the exclusivity, stay on in the memory of that ever fleeting feeling of elusiveness that preceded this life of accountability because it’s what makes the mature aftertaste worth it.